 Hand of Man

-This group of photographs present shapes, forms, textures created mainly by the hand of man.
+This group of aerial photographs presents shapes, forms, textures created mainly by the hand of man.
 The artificial elements create counterpoints to nature’s creations, thus contributing to the overall structure of each photograph.

 Where the water meets the land creates an ever-changing boundary.
 Even when captured at a fraction of a second speed, the shoreline offers a dynamic presence.
 This group of photographs focuses mainly on this boundary and the elements that define the shoreline.